Early Settlement Panel

 The ESP program is intended to help litigants resolve their family law case fairly and equitably to avoid the need for trial, which can be expensive.
 The attorneys appointed to the panel are well-respected members of the family law community who are considered proficient in all aspects of matrimonial law and volunteer to mediate the case.
 At Goldstein Law Group, three of our attorneys currently serve as Early Settlement Panelists and serve the court on a regular basis.

 We estimate that 90-95% of all New Jersey divorce cases can be resolved by settlement.
 As panelists ourselves, we believe that the ESP process and the mandatory economic mediation can result in a sound settlement for some families.
-However, if you and your spouse cannot agree on the recommended settlement, we will be aggressive advocates for your interests.Discuss Your Divorce with a Middlesex County Lawyer
+However, if you and your spouse cannot agree on the recommended settlement, we will be aggressive advocates for your interests.Discuss the Process with a Divorce Settlement Lawyer in Monmouth or Middlesex County

 At Goldstein Law Group, we believe that our work on the ESP is a testament to our skill, integrity, and excellent reputation in the community.
 If you need a dedicated family law attorney to guide you through a dispute with your spouse, parents, or children in Middlesex County and beyond, contact us at 732-967-6777 or via our online form.
-We have represented individuals in communities such as East Brunswick, Manalapan, and Freehold.
+Our Middlesex and Monmouth County divorce settlement attorneys have represented individuals in communities such as East Brunswick, Manalapan, and Freehold.